MalloryWittwer/pydrm_GUI/README.md

 ## Installation

 We recommend installing Python > 3.6 and the dependencies in `requirements.txt` in a fresh environment.
+Alternatively, one can execute the code in the provided virtual environement **environment.yml** using [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) (to install Anaconda: see [here](https://www.anaconda.com/)).
+To create the environement, use:

+`conda env create -f environment.yml`

+This will create an environment with the name *drm_ml*.
+To activate that environment, use:

+`conda activate drm_ml`

+We tested the code using the following dependencies:

+- python 3.6.13
+- numpy 1.19.2
+- pandas 1.1.5
+- matplotlib 3.3.4
+- scikit-image 0.17.2
+- scikit-learn 0.24.2
+- tensorflow 2.1.0

+## Execution

 The app can be started by running `app.py`.